 The earlier an alert is sent, the better chance an advisor has of encouraging or helping the student to overcome obstacles and retain them in the classroom/program.
 In general, an alert should be sent as soon as a student meets one or more of the following criteria AND action from the student’s support network is being requested:

-- Student is in jeopardy of meeting the excessive absenteeism limit (excessive is defined as the number of absences where the student will automatically fail the course)
+- Student is in jeopardy of meeting the excessive absenteeism limit where they will automatically fail

 - Student has below a “C” average